kjtanaka/teefaa/doc/source/index.rst

 Provisioning on baremetal machine
 ---------------------------------

-There are two ways to go, and it all depends on what you have on your environment.
+There are two ways to do baremetal provisioning, and it all depends on what you have on your environment.

+* If you have a CD/DVD drive on your server you can go with ISO boot.
+* If you have a PXE boot server and a NFS server you can go with PXE boot.
+  If you also have IPMI access to the BMC of your server, you can operate it like a VM.

   .. toctree::
    :maxdepth: 2